objectionary/eo-phi-normalizer/site/docs/src/normalizer/rewrite.md

 ### `--dependency-file FILE`

-Injects package dependencies from a given file into the context when rewriting the input.
+Injects package dependencies from a given file into the context when rewriteing the input.
 Can be used multiple times to inject multiple dependencies.

 ### `FILE` not specified (read from stdin)